-One of the best ways to prevent and control workplace injuries is to design out or minimise hazards early in the idea planning phases.
+One of the best ways to prevent and control workplace injuries is to minimise hazards early in the idea planning and design phase.

 Principles of good work design

-There are ten principles of good work design that can be applied to support better work health and safety outcomes as well as business productivity.
+There are 10 principles of good work design that can be applied to support better work health and safety outcomes as well as business productivity.

 The principles can be applied to all design including: